 Results: This paper reviewed five studies and evaluated the three outcomes of pain resolution, jaw manipulation, and electromyography conduction using GRADE criteria.
 Three randomized controlled trials demonstrated reduction in electromyographic activity with the use of botulinum toxin A. Two randomized controlled trials concluded that botulinum toxin A can increase jaw manipulation without pain.
 Four out of five trails demonstrated improvement in TMJD pain with the use of botulinum toxin A.

 Conclusion: The final GRADE for this systematic review was determined to be moderate.
 Although high grade studies need to be conducted, botulinum toxin A appears to be an effective alternative treatment for TMJD.

 Keywords: botulinum, botulinum toxin A, joints, pain, facial pain, electromyography, masseter muscle, bruxism, masticatory muscles and orofacial pain.

 Summers, Matt, "Botulinum Toxin as a Means for Relieving Temporomandibular Associated Pain in Adults: A Systematic Review" (2011).
 School of Physician Assistant Studies.
-Paper 265.
+265.